GaiaGrosso/NPLM-GWAK/README.md

 # NPLM-GWAK
-apply NPLM method to GWAK outputs
+apply NPLM method to GWAK outputs using dictionary-learning strategy.